LIBRARY COLLECTION POLICY STATEMENTS

 III.
 GUIDELINES TO MATERIALS COLLECTED OR EXCLUDED

 Language: English is preferred.
 The collection contains some material in Western European and Slavic languages.
 Asian language material is housed in both the Science and Technology area and the Asia Collection.

 Chronological: No limitations, but the emphasis is on current theories and research.

-Geographic: Interests of the department are global, but most of the research is focused on the Pacific basin and tropical regions.
-The collection of materials from other areas is generally limited to regional studies.
+Geographic: Interests of the department are global, but most of the research is focused in the Pacific basin and adjacent areas.
+Material from other areas is generally limited to regional studies.

 Date of Publication: Current materials are emphasized; gaps are filled as needed; rare and historical materials may be acquired as gifts.

-Types/Formats of Materials Collected: Monographs on current research in the field; upper-level texts; government publications; conference proceedings; selected United States and foreign dissertations; indexes, abstracts, and bibliographies; handbooks and dictionaries; and serials.
-Excluded are manuscripts, reprints of articles within serials, house organs, and private and company files.
+Types/Formats of Materials Collected: Monographs on current research in the field; upper-level texts; government publications; conference proceedings; selected United States and foreign dissertations; indexes and abstracts; handbooks and dictionaries; field trip guidebooks; and atlases and maps.
+Electronic versions are purchased when available and appropriate with preference for Web access.
+Excluded are manuscripts, reprints of articles within serials, house organs, private and company files, and relief maps.

-Treatment: Historical; primary sources and documents; applications, practices, and methods; computer-related; equipment used in; biographical; reference and bibliographical; statistical and mathematical; textbooks; professional and applied training; and reports on scientific experimental results.
+Treatment: Historical; primary sources and documents; applications, practices, and methods; computer-related; equipment used in; biographical; reference and bibliographical; statistical and mathematical; textbooks; professional and applied training; field work reports; economic aspects; and reports on scientific experimental results.

 Date compiled: 7/01 Compiler: Kristen L. Anderson